 A. Any big political movement, a big success or failure by our national sports team, a natural disaster, a new law, any brutal crime, national festivals or misconduct by any renowned politician would usually make headlines in our newspapers.

 Any big success by our scientists, engineers, researchers would also make headlines.
 Sometimes news editors pick some interesting and comical events to presents at the headlines of their newspapers as well.

 Q. Does the media in your country pay more attention to global or national events?

-A. We have more than 100 daily newspapers and more than 20 TV channels that mainly focus on our nationals events.
+A. We have more than 20 daily newspapers and more than 15 TV channels that mainly focus on our nationals events.
 But that does not mean that they ignore the important global events to be reported.
-In fact, they make a good balance of national and international news and events.
-Some programs and sections of newspapers are dedicated for national events while others are for international news and events.
+In fact, they maintain a balance between national and international news and events.
+Some programs and sections of newspapers are dedicated to national events while others are for international news and events.
 I would say that would be a 60, 40 rations in terms of national and international news and events in our media.